octobercms/docs/3.x/extend/lists/structures.md

 **showSorting** | allows sorting records, disables the structure when sorted.
 Default: `true` **maxDepth** | defines the maximum levels allowed for reordering.
 Default: `null` **dragRow** | allow dragging the entire row in addition to the reorder handle.
-Default: `true`
+Default: `true` **permissions** | the [permissions](../../extend/backend/permissions.md) that the current backend user must have to modify the structure.
+Supports either a string for a single permission or an array of permissions of which only one is needed to grant access.

 ## Supported Model Types